IQ404/study-notes/README.md

   `GL_FALSE` there indicates that we don't need OpenGL to further normalize the values we provided for the components (<ins>FURTHER ELABORATION NEEDED</ins>: how does this normalization actually work?).

+  - In my current understanding:

+    If the data type of the vertex attribute is an unsigned type (like `GL_UNSIGNED_BYTE`), normalization scales the integer data to the range `[0, 1]`.
+For example, if the vertex attribute data is an array of `GL_UNSIGNED_BYTE` (values from `0` to `255`), with normalization enabled, these values are scaled to the range `0.0` to `1.0`.

+    If the data type is a signed type (like `GL_BYTE`), normalization scales the data to the range `[-1, 1]`.
+So, if you have an array of `GL_BYTE` (values from `-128` to `127`), with normalization enabled, these values are scaled to the range `-1.0` to `1.0`.

+    The normalization process does not change the actual storage format of the data in the buffer.
+Instead, the normalization is performed at the time the data is read and used by the GPU.

+    When vertex attribute data is normalized and presented to the vertex shader in OpenGL, it is typically in single-precision floating-point format (`float`) rather than double-precision floating-point format (`double`).

   `sizeof(float) * 2` there indicates the stride: how many bytes are there between each vertex.

   `0` there is a pointer (it is implicitly `(const void*)0`) indicating the offset (in bytes) of the targeted attribute into the vertex.